-The Ministry of Health does not allow clinics to give "discounts" on any medical procedures to prevent inducing patients to seek unnecessary treatments.
+The Ministry of Health does not allow clinics to give "discounts" on any medical procedures.
+This is is to prevent inducing patients to seek unnecessary treatments.

 You can always seek out a free quote estimate from a few doctors to get an idea of the costs.

-In conclusion, I hope that this post equips you with knowledge on the various aspects of costs involved in LASIK, and shines a light on your journey towards better sight and quality of life.
+In short, I hope that this post equips you with knowledge on the various aspects of costs involved in LASIK.
+Thus, shining a light on your journey towards better sight and quality of life.